Feature request #6309

 This is really a useability feature request, not necessarily a bug, and should be reclassified, if possible.

-#4 Updated by Jeffrey Meyer about 5 years ago
+#4 Updated by Jeffrey Meyer almost 7 years ago

 Hi Larry - no worries about a backport!
 I'll reclassify the ticket & make it specific to the encoding drop-down if you can point me to instructions / tell me how to do that.
 I cannot seem to find the link for editing the original ticket info.
 Do I need additional permissions / rights?

-#6 Updated by Larry Shaffer about 5 years ago
+#6 Updated by Larry Shaffer almost 7 years ago

 The case-insensitive sort fix for the encoding list is done with commit 652deba

 The category for the issue should probably be set to GUI and left open, as there may be other lists that could use some better sorting since Qt's default qSort() is case-sensitive, with the uppercase items grouped before lowercase.

 #8 Updated by John Tull over 4 years ago